• Home

 FELTHAM TW13 - RAIL FREIGHT MARSHALLING YARD

 This rail yard was built in 1918 by German prisoners-of-war.
 With its 32 miles of sidings it was the second largest yard in the country, complete with repair sheds for wagons and locomotives.
-However, rail traffic began to decline in 1960s, and the yard eventually closed in 1969.
+However, rail traffic began to decline in the 1960s, and the yard eventually closed in 1969.
 It was dismantled over the following decade.

 Today, it is an overgrown wilderness.
 There is little evidence that there was a yard here, apart from one graffiti-covered concrete building.
 There are a few abandoned cars, burnt out by joyriders.
 Recent excavations on the site have revealed remains of Iron Age pottery.